pschool-in/curriculum/content/grammar/adjectivie/adjective-selectWord.md

 ```

 ```
-Can I have *some* ice-cream today after dinner?
+Can I have *some* ice cream today after dinner?
 I don't need *any* help with my homework today.
 There are *many* theatres in my city.
-You can watch movie anywhere you want.
+You can watch a movie anywhere you want.
 I don't have *much* time for completing my science project.
 I have got very *little* water left in my water bottle.
 My sister ate the *whole* cake!